jayel888/t1a3-terminal-app/README.md

 When selecting 6 from the main menu, it will save all updates/changes made in the session and exit the application.

 ## Instructions - How to use application
 Check whether python is installed on your system.
 To check, type `./python_install.sh` from the JessLee_T1A3 folder.
 The script will check and install Python 3 if isn't already installed to your system.
 Once Python is installed, enter `./run.sh` in your terminal from the JessLee_T1A3 folder to launch application.
+If permission is denied, please run `chmod +x python_install.sh` and `chmod +x run.sh`, and re-run `./python_install.sh` and `./run.sh`.
 A virtual environment will be created and activated, and the necessary external packages will be installed within the virtual environment.
 Once the application has loaded, you will be greeted with the Main Menu screen.
 The app has been pre-loaded with a 7 different restaurants to explore it's features, but they can be removed with option 3 at the menu.